AVSystem/developer-zone/docs/academy/exercise3b.md

 ```

 ## Register the Object in Anjay
-The last things to do is to create the header files (*temperature_sensor.h* and *lm35.h*) for the implemented Object, register the temperature sensor in Anjay by updating the main.c file, and update CMakeLists.txt file.
+The last things to do is to create the header files (**temperature_sensor.h** and **lm35.h**) for the implemented Object, register the temperature sensor in Anjay by updating the main.c file, and update CMakeLists.txt file.
-!!!
-Note
-    In the main.c and CMakeLists.txt files only the highlighted parts were changed.

 <p style="text-align: center;">temperature_sensor.h</p>
 ```